 Crampons.
 You need skiing equipment that is suited to the conditions.
 That means alpine touring skis (randonnée) or strong Telemark equipment.
 Snowboard and snowshoes are not recommended.
 Neither are alpine skis with walking adapters (alpine trekkers).
-Equipment should have been tested prior to the expedition, but not damaged.
+Equipment should have been tested prior to the expedition.
 If you are uncertain about your equipment, please contact us.
 We will send you an equipment list well ahead of departure.

 You need a valid health and interruption insurance which covers evacuation and home transport.
 Remember to bring valid documentation of this onboard.

 For our expeditions we have carefully chosen only to work with the most suitable and capable ships available.
 To ensure flexibility and the best possible experience we exclusively work with small, ice strengthened vessels.

 We have a over a decade long relationship with MS Origo which was built in 1955 as one of the Maritime Administration’s ship to sail along the Swedish coast with a pilot inspector.
 The pilot inspector would, among other things ensure that the beacons and lighthouses were in good order and she is built for tough weather and ice.
 She is ice-strengthened ship accordance with Lloyd’s highest class.